SFU-CMPT-201/lecture-notes/06-virtual-memory.md

 ## Solution: Virtual Memory

+* "All problems in computer science can be solved by another level of indirection, except for the problem of too many levels of indirection." -- David Wheeler
 * Virtual memory is a mechanism to enable (i) physical memory sharing for multiple processes, and (ii) isolation of each process's memory access
 * Simply put, a process uses *virtual* memory instead of physical memory.